Bhagavad Gita in Modern India

 Introduction

 The Bhagavad Gita has a special place in the intellectual and political history of modern India.
-The period from the late 19th century to the early 21st century has seen, first, a long and eventually successful nationalist struggle for freedom, and, intertwined with this struggle in complex ways, there has been a steadily growing political assertion of Hindu identity.
+The period from the late nineteenth century to the early twenty-first century has seen, first, a long and eventually successful nationalist struggle for freedom, and, intertwined with this struggle in complex ways, there has been a steadily growing political assertion of Hindu identity.
 The Gita has been a part of both these developments in a mutually reinforcing role.
 The text has circulated in seemingly disparate domains from devotional groups to psychology and managerial practices.
 But these apolitical contexts have contributed to the continued political significance of the poem, persuading writers from diverse ideological backgrounds to engage with it.
 The thriving print culture, a large middle class, and the swift growth of new media have ensured that the Gita will remain in India’s public culture for the foreseeable future.

 General Overviews